FrancisBanville/ms_interpreting_probabilities/README.md

 broad spatial, temporal, and taxonomic scales (e.g., species food webs at the continental scale).
 They represent the probability that taxa can biologically interact regardless of their co-occurrence and local environmental conditions.
-Potential interactions are by definition context-independent, i.e. they are not measured at a specific location and time.
+Regional interactions are by definition context-independent, i.e. they are not measured at a specific location and time.
 In contrast with probabilistic local networks, which represent the stochasticity of interactions occurring in nature, probabilistic metawebs measure our degree of belief in the capacity of two taxa